WHAT SHOULD I KNOW BEFORE I APPLY TO IVY TECH?

 WANT YOUR TRANSCRIPTS EVALUATED FOR TRANSFER CREDIT?

-Once you are admitted, you will need to submit an official copy of your college transcripts to your regional Registrar's office for evaluation.
+Once you are admitted, you will need to submit an official copy of your college transcripts to your local Student Records - Registrar office for evaluation.
 An official transcript will need to come from the registrar at your former institution in a sealed envelope to be considered for transfer credit.